andrei-akopian/Image-to-ANSI-Converter/README.md

 `-p --palettename` enter name of the palette you want to use. `3`,`4` and `8-bit.json` are default palettes in the palettes folder.
 Use formatting guide in `paletteNotes.md` to mak your own.

 `-pf --filterpalettename` enter name of the palette with filter points you want to use (filters colors).
+Because the 3-bit filterpalette can filter out the entire image, you should use filters only when using a palette (Ik it's quite useless).

 `-char --characters` enter string of characters to be used in the art instead of the default one sorted light to dark.